-Steve Smith is a prolific wide receiver that has played in the NFL for 15 seasons and is tenth in all time receiving yards.
-Sunday afternoon after catching a pass and making a cut, Smith felt a pop in his Achilles tendon.
-He went down and it was later confirmed he would be pout for the year with a torn Achilles tendon.
-Smith announced earlier this year that he would be retiring after the end of this season so this injury likely will end his career.
+Steve Smith is a prolific wide receiver that has played in the NFL for 15 seasons.
+He is tenth in all time receiving yards, but Sunday afternoon after catching a pass and making a cut, Smith felt a pop in his Achilles tendon.
+He went down and it was later confirmed he would be out for the year with a torn Achilles tendon.
+Smith announced earlier this year that he would be retiring after the end of this season so this injury will likely end his career.

 The Achilles tendon is a fibrous cord that connects your calf to the heel bone.
 When the tendon gets overstressed due to a dynamic activity this tendon can rupture.
-With a torn tendon many times you will hear a large “pop” and have immediate pain to the back of the heel along the tendon.
+With a torn tendon, many times you will hear a large “pop” and have immediate pain to the back of the heel along the tendon.
 After a rupture you will not be able to flex your foot down and will make walking painful and difficult.
 Predisposed conditions can weaken the tendon causing ruptures; these include tendonitis, steroid use, or specific antibiotic use.
 After the acute tear of the tendon a patient should immediately get off the foot, ice, elevate, and see a specialist for care.
-Achilles tendon ruptures will likely need surgery to repair the tendon and reduce any re-ruptures of the tendon.
-If you or a friend experiences any condition or trauma like this please don’t hesitate to call so we can get you back on your feet.
+Achilles tendon ruptures sometimes require surgery to repair the tendon and reduce any re-ruptures of the tendon.
+If you or a friend experiences any condition or trauma like this please don’t hesitate to call or request an appointment so we can get you back on your feet!